kr-work/DC4-client-template/README.md

-# New Client For Digital Curling
+# DigitalCurling4 Client Template

-This is a new client for digital curling.
+This is a client template compatible with DigitalCurling4.
+(For compatibility, DigitalCurling3 throw data can also be used)

 ## Language
 - [English(default)](https://github.com/kr-work/DC4-client-template/blob/main/README.md)